matan3/datetime-api/README.md

-# TimeTools API
+# ⏰ TimeTools API

 > A lightweight REST API for converting datetimes between timezones and logging conversions.
-Built with Java, Spring Boot, PostgreSQL, and Docker.
+Built with Java 17, Spring Boot 3, PostgreSQL, Docker, and GitHub Actions CI/CD.
+Deployed automatically to Render with versioned Docker images.

 ---